Contribute to rescue & conservation not farming & pet trade!

 dominance and again this can lead to injuries.

-I incubate all my eggs for females as I believe this is the better way to help new owners who want more than one tortoise.
 Many new owners are advised by various sites and pet shops to have two baby tortoises together and some dealers/breeders only sell them in twos but the fact remains that in the wild they are fairly solitary animals coming together to feed and mate only.
-Therefor, the most suitable ratio for a group is one male to four females (as a minimum).
+Therefore, the most suitable ratio for a group is one male to four females (as a minimum).
 That way he will not stress out any of the individual females too much.

 Tortoises do not mature sexually for a number of years, so they can seem pretty happy together then all of a sudden start injuring and attacking each other if they are not sexaully compatable, (ie both females) this can cause immense stress to new owners (as well as to the weaker tortoise), espcailly when they end up having to split them up and have the cost of two enclosures.
 So when I am asked "should i buy one or two babies," I do not think about the money I can make as many dealers/breeders may, I think about the long term welfare of the tortoises and I say its a matter of personal choice and I inform them of the above.
 I do not have hard and fast rules, but I do incubate for girls.